 Q3.
 Can SMEs adopt these technologies affordably?

 Yes.
-With modular solutions like ZYNO, SMEs can start small and scale over time.
+With modular solutions like ZYNO by Elite Mindz, SMEs can start small and scale over time.

 Q4.
 What’s the biggest risk of adopting AI without planning?